 Are you a little mixed up right now?

 As lockdown continues to ease, many of us are returning to our working and social lives.
-We are getting a chance to see friends, family members and work colleagues for the first time in months.
-And a new year beckons – creating the usual mix of excitement and optimism.
+We are getting a chance to see friends, family members and work colleagues for the first time in quite a while, creating a mix of excitement and optimism.

-However, this year some of the positive feelings that come with a new year may well be battling it out with more negative feelings such as anxiety and worry about the current crisis we are living through.
-These mixed emotions may be causing us some confusion and we might be asking ourselves: what should I actually be feeling?
+However, these positive feelings may be battling it out with more negative feelings such as anxiety and worry about what lays ahead.
+And these mixed emotions may be causing us some confusion; we might be asking ourselves: what should I actually be feeling?

 Accepting opposite feelings

 Many of us believe we should have only one feeling about a particular situation.
 We should either be happy or sad, excited or angry.
 But unfortunately, it seems things just aren’t as simple as that at present.
 If nothing else, events over the last year have proved that mixed feelings are something we will all have to get used to in time.

 The array of emotions we may be feeling at present is as diverse as an artist’s palette.
 Should we be joyful at the prospect of seeing friends and colleagues?
 Anxious at the thought of all of this being taken away from us again?
 Grateful at the return to some kind of normal life?
 Sad at the loss of our old way of life?
 Admiration for those around us whose heroic efforts have kept everything going?
 Anger at those – politicians included – who have made mistakes?
 The list goes on.
 And on.

 A degree of inner conflict